 Might be disruptive if people typed these phrases en masse in all the popular stream chats.Ninja Logic on Twitter

 This is internet censorship.
-Lots of Hong Kong people are now protesting against Chinese government because of discrimination and inequality.
+Lots of Hong Kong people are protesting against Chinese government because of discrimination and inequality and they are dependent on these services.
 Hong Kong people are fighting for justice and what Google is doing is helping Chinese government suppress these protests.

-YouTube is one of the platforms for sharing videos and increase public information about protests and human rights and Chinese government is violating this right with the help of Google.
+YouTube is one of the platforms for sharing videos and flow of information about protests and human rights and Chinese government is violating this right with the help of Google.

 What’s the Solution?

-This is just another reason for us to migrate to software libre.
-Software libre protects people from these stuff.
-By using software libre, you’ll be sure that your freedom and rights are respected and if violation happens, you can simply make your own platform with your own rules.
+This is just another reason for us to move towards software freedom.
+Free software protects people from this.
+By using free programs, you’ll be sure that your freedom and rights are respected and if any violation happens, you can simply make your own platform with your own rules.

-Software libre makes sure you have essential freedoms of software therefore it can be used to protect your freedom when you’re fighting like Hong Kong people.
+Free software makes sure you have essential freedoms of regarding your computing, therefore it can be used to protect your freedom when you’re fighting, like Hong Kong people fight.

-If you’re in touch with any Hong Kong person protester, please let it know about software libre alternatives such as Peertube.
+If you’re in touch with any Hong Kong protester, please let them know about free software alternatives such as Peertube.
 It’ll help them talk freely.